steveperkins/serverless-find-resource/README.md

 ## Installation

-In your `package.json`'s `dependencies` or `devDependencies` section, add `"serverless-find-resource": "https://github.com/steveperkins/serverless-find-resource#master"`, then run `npm install`.

-Eventually I'll set this up as an NPM package so it can be installed with just `npm i serverless-find-resource`.
+1. Run `npm i serverless-find-resource --save-dev`.
+Of course you also need Serverless to be installed because this is a Serverless plugin.

-In your Serverless template add `serverless-find-resource` to your `plugins` section:
+2. In your Serverless template add `serverless-find-resource` to your `plugins` section:
 ```
 plugins:
   - serverless-find-resource
 ```

+### Early Access
+If you don't want to wait for releases, you can get bleeding-edge updates by adding `"serverless-find-resource": "https://github.com/steveperkins/serverless-find-resource#master"` to your `package.json`'s `dependencies` or `devDependencies`.

 ## Usage